OttoDIY/OttoDIYLib/README.md

 ## Structure

-This works with any biped robot that uses 4 motors in the legs as Otto.
+Base set of libraries for any biped robot that uses 4 motors in the legs as Otto.

 * Otto.h and Otto.cpp contains all the main functions
 * Otto_gestures contains all the gestures functions